tektoncd/pipeline/docs/install.md

 - the default timeout (60 minutes) to 20 minutes
 - the default pod template to include an annotation preventing clusterautoscaler to evict a running task pod (see [here](./taskruns.md#pod-template) or [here](./pipelineruns.md#pod-template) for more infos on pod templates)
+- the default `app.kuberrnetes.io/managed-by` label applied to all Pods created to execute `TaskRun`s.

 ```yaml
 apiVersion: v1